Preston, Where We All Belong

 Phone Number

-My kids and stepkids are all grown up, ranging in age from 20-31.
+My four kids and stepkids are all grown up, ranging in age from 22-33.
 My husband and I have four rescue dogs that we enjoy walking and playing with every day.

 I have bachelor's degrees in education and allied medical professions (occupational therapy) along with a master's degree in teacher leadership.